wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 Even destiny is but an idea.
 Words can be put together in so many ways!
-Statements can differ, but do they make any change in the actuäl?
+Statements can differ, but do they make any change in the actual?
 There are so many theories devised for explaining things — all are plausible, none are true.
 When you drive a car, you are subjected to the laws of mechanics and chemistry; step out of the car and you are under the laws of physiology and biochemistry.

 **Q:**&ensp;What is meditation and what are its uses?

 **M:**&ensp;As long as you are a beginner, certain formalised meditations or prayers may be good for you.
-But for a seeker for reälity there is only one meditation: the rigorous refusal to harbour thoughts.
+But for a seeker for reality there is only one meditation: the rigorous refusal to harbour thoughts.
 To be free from thoughts is itself meditation.

 **Q:**&ensp;How is it done?